ply-ct/ply/docs/topics/values.md

 Values files that are specified but not present on the file system are simply ignored and no error is thrown.

 ### Environment Variable
-Values are also read from environment variable PLY_VALUES, which should be in JSON format.
+Values are also read from environment variable PLY_VALUES, which should be JSON format.
 For example:
 ```
 export PLY_VALUES="{ \"githubToken\": \"mygithubtokenvalue\" }"
 ```